 We made some great accomplishments and won many awards in 2016

 In order to create a more cohesive brand, we made several updates and changes.
-We updated many of our practices and guidlines with our departments, outlined in our newly-created handbooks.
-We added a “Left and Bless” logo as well as created a new wrap for our vans.
+We updated many of our practices and guidlines within our departments.
+We added a “Lift and Bless” logo to share the company message, as well as created a new wrap for our service vehicles.

-Mosquito Control and Premium Rodent were added in select areas in addition to the existing services.
+Mosquito Control and Premium Rodent were added in select areas as addition service line extensions and product offerings

-We were too big for the space we were in, so after doing the research and weighing the options, we found a new place to call home.
+We had outgrown the current building we were in, so after doing the research and weighing the options, we bought a new place to call home.
 The new building not only gave us room to grow, but it had great facilities and was a fantastic platform to grow our brand.

 Vision Day 2017 Highlights